Alf Hagon

-Alf Hagon (born 3 October 1931 in Ilford, England) is a former motorcycle speedway rider who later competed in Grasstrack.
+Alfred Joseph Hagon (born 3 October 1931) is an English former motorcycle speedway rider who later competed in Grasstrack.
 He manufactured off-road competition frames, forks and other components, later developing into the production of shock absorbers, specialising in modern-replicas of the traditional Girlings used as original equipment and replacements for historic motorcycles.

-Competition background
+Career

-Over a 12-year career in Speedway, he rode for six teams.
-In four consecutive years - 1961, 1962, 1963, and 1964 - he rode for teams that ended their seasons at the bottom of the table.
+Over a 12-year career in Speedway, he rode for six teams; Harringay Racers, Wimbledon Dons, Leicester Hunters, Oxford Cheetahs, West Ham Hammers and Poole Pirates.
+He was part of the league winning Wimbledon Dons team that won the 1955 Speedway National League and the 1956 league and cup double.
 He later found regular success when competing in Grasstrack.

 When riding in Grasstrack, Hagon started to develop a racing machine, with the assistance of Essex motorcycle dealer and competition sponsor Tom Kirby, creating a lightweight bike powered by a JAP engine.
-In 1958 he established a business building speedway and grasstrack bike frames in his mother's garden shed, but progress was interrupted in 1960 when he went on tour in Australia with the national England team.
+In 1958, he established a business building speedway and grasstrack bike frames in his mother's garden shed, but progress was interrupted in 1960 when he went on tour in Australia with the England national speedway team.
 He represented England on four occasions.

 On his return, the business transferred to Leyton, East London.
 This proved successful with his bikes in good demand and he retired from racing in 1965 to concentrate on the business.